Toei Ōedo Line

-The Toei Ōedo Line (都営地下鉄大江戸線, Toei Chikatetsu Ōedo-sen) is a rapid transit railway line of the municipal Toei Subway network in Tokyo, Japan.
+The Toei Ōedo Line (都営大江戸線, Toei Ōedo-sen) is a rapid transit railway line of the municipal Toei Subway network in Tokyo, Japan.

+The entire line was originally planned to open in 1985; however, the project was temporarily frozen following the 1973 oil crisis and remained on hold until the mid-1980s.
 It commenced full operations on December 12, 2000; using the Japanese calendar this reads "12/12/12" as the year 2000 equals Heisei 12.
 The line is completely underground, making it the second-longest railway tunnel in Japan after the Seikan Tunnel.

 On maps and signboards, the line is shown in magenta.
 Stations carry the letter "E" followed by a two-digit number inside a more pinkish ruby circle.

 In fiscal year 2023, the Ōedo Line had the highest daily ridership in the Toei network, serving an average of 836,179 passengers per day.
 Despite this, it was the only Toei subway line to operate at a loss, incurring a deficit of 3.2 billion yen.

 Overview

 The Ōedo Line is the first Tokyo subway line to use linear motor propulsion (and the second in Japan after the Osaka Metro Nagahori Tsurumi-ryokuchi Line), which allows it to use smaller cars and smaller tunnels (a benefit similarly achieved by the Advanced Rapid Transit system manufactured by Bombardier).
 This technology, though, is incompatible with other railway and subway lines, which can only operate with vehicles utilizing conventional rotary motors, thus preventing Ōedo Line trains from operating through services onto them.
-Although vehicles with rotary motor propulsion can technically operate on the Ōedo Line, its smaller tunnels and loading gauge prevents such occurrences, hence making the Ōedo Line the first self-enclosed subway line in Tokyo in over 40 years, and the first and to date only such line operated by Toei, although there is a track connection to the Asakusa Line that can only be used by Class E5000 locomotives.
+Although vehicles with rotary motor propulsion can technically operate on the Ōedo Line, its smaller tunnels and loading gauge prevents such occurrences, hence making the Ōedo Line the first self-enclosed subway line in Tokyo in over 40 years, and the first and to date only such line operated by Toei, although there is a track connection to the Asakusa Line that can be used only by Class E5000 locomotives.

 The line is deep (as low as 48 m below ground at points) through central Tokyo, including three underground crossings of the Sumida River.
 Originally budgeted at ¥682.6 billion and 6 years, the construction ended up taking nearly 10 years and estimates of the final cost of construction range from the official ¥988.6 billion to over ¥1,400 billion, making it the most expensive subway line ever built at that point.
 However, stages 1–3 of Singapore's Downtown MRT line, completed in 2017, are 2.84 times as expensive, at 33,669.5 compared to 11,571.8 US dollars per kilometer after adjusting for inflation and international price differences.
 Phase 1 of New York's Second Avenue Subway, also completed in 2017, is over 5.5 times costlier per kilometer at 2,308.3 compared to 416.3 price-adjusted US dollars per kilometer.